 Directory for project files - this folder will by offered by default when saving and opening projects.
 This folder will also store any autosave files for new projects.
-You can use the autosave to restore your work in case of an error or force close.
-The default folder is /Movies/Movavi Video Editor/Projects.
+You can use the autosave file to restore your work in case of an error or force close.

 Directory for saving output videos - this folder will be offered by default when exporting media files.
-The default folder is /Movies/Movavi Video Editor/.